percona/pmm-doc/docs/details/commands/pmm-admin.md

 ###### Limit dbStats, collStats and indexStats

-By default PMM decides what limit to set for the number of collections to monitor for the collStats and indexStats collectors.
+By default, PMM decides the limit for the number of collections to monitor for the collStats and indexStats collectors.

 If you decide to set another limit you could do that with `--max-collections-limit` parameter.